 I was told it would be at least 21 days before the refund would be processed, despite my reminder to the agent that the DOT was requiring prompt payments.
-It’s been over two weeks and I haven’t received my refund yet.
+I received my refund about four weeks later.

-What should I do if I get the coronavirus while traveling?
+What to do if I get the coronavirus abroad

-If you suffer from coronavirus symptoms during travel, you can take several steps for medical care and claims documentation:
+If you suffer from coronavirus symptoms during travel, you can reach out for travel assistance and claims help.

 - Call your travel insurance company.
-Contact your insurance company’s emergency assistance with any questions you might have about trip plans or coverage.
+Contact your insurance company’s emergency assistance with any questions you might have about your travel plans or insurance coverage.

-- Call your health insurance company.
-If you don’t have medical coverage through your travel insurance, call your health insurance hotline to understand your options, such as what’s covered for the coronavirus.
-You may also be able to get a telehealth diagnosis over a video call.
+- Connect with your health insurance company.
+If you don’t have medical coverage through your travel insurance, call your state’s health insurance hotline to understand your options, including what coronavirus treatments your health insurance covers.

 - Keep receipts and invoices.
-Even if you don’t think your insurance will cover you, keep itemized medical bills and receipts of additional travel expenses.
-Your insurer will tell you whether your expenses will be reimbursed or not.
+Even if you don’t think your travel insurance will cover you, keep itemized medical bills and receipts of extra travel expenses.
+Then, submit the receipts to your travel insurer as soon as you can.

 Outbreaks like the coronavirus can leave your travel plans and health concerns hanging in the unknown.
 But with the right policy from a reputable travel insurance company, you can get the medical and trip coverage you may need for a time like this.